noir-lang/noir/docs/docs/noir/concepts/generics.md

 ## Turbofish

-Paths with generic parameters must prefix the opening brackets with a `::<>` operator.
+Paths with generic parameters in expressions must prefix the opening brackets with a `::<>` operator.
 The name "turbofish" comes from that `::<>` looks like a little fish.

 Examples: